All Episodes

 And then what do they do?

-That's right, because the unmasking, you know, when the people read when Samantha Power is reading her intelligence reports that somehow she has a great need to see, which is unusual in and of itself, right?
+That's right, because the unmasking, you know, when the people read, when Samantha Power is reading her intelligence reports that somehow she has a great need to see, which is unusual in and of itself, she's reading, she's seeing so listeners understand, what she's looking at is she's looking at, of course, secretive top secret information, and it's saying, for instance, the Chinese ambassador was in a discussion with, and it won't say John Gilliam.

 And then you can go through a process and get the name John Gilliam.

-But the problem is is that most of the time, that is simply not necessary to understand, like to get the context of the intelligence you're reading.
+But the problem is, is that most of the time, that is simply not necessary to understand, like to get the context of the intelligence you're reading.

-And so I gotta run, buddy.
+I got to run, buddy.

-Yeah, I gotta run.
+Yeah, I got to run.

-But listen, um, one word, Clapper.
+But listen, one word, Clapper.

 What do you think?